 The passing of London Art Fair’s 30th anniversary provided the perfect opportunity to challenge the Fair’s existing identity, and make sure it remains relevant and competitive in a field packed with alternatives.

-The intention of the rebrand was to reduce the emphasis on a logo, and instead create a device that functioned quietly and confidently as a plinth for other content, helping to really position the fair as a platform for galleries and artists.
-Because of this, the rebrand introduces a structure of two parts.
+The intention of the rebrand was to reduce the emphasis on a logo, and instead create a device that functioned quietly and confidently as a plinth for other content.
+Helping to position the fair as a platform for galleries and artists.

 For the 2019 creative, we worked with Amy Currell to produce imagery and video content that captures an anticipation of the reveal.
 These abstract, textural images range from the luxurious to intriguing, quiet to explosive.
 Making it possible to play to specific audience groups.